 Star-Lord

-Star-Lord is a male comic character that features in Marvel Comics.
+Star-Lord is a male comic character who features in Marvel Comics.

 Biography